UvA-FNWI/ThesisFair/README.md

 ## Authenticating the browser
 When the `NODE_ENV` is set to `development`, it is possible to authenticate get requests sent directly from the browser by adding an authorization query parameter.
-This way it is possible to access the graphqli interface via the URL: http://localhost:3000/api/graphql?authorization=%7B%22type%22%3A%22a%22%7D
+This way it is possible to access the graphqli interface via the URL: [http://localhost:3000/api/graphql?authorization={"type":"a"}](http://localhost:3000/api/graphql?authorization=%7B%22type%22%3A%22a%22%7D)

+## Automatic testing
+Automatic testing is done using [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) by running `npm run test` in the `/test` directory.